syncfusion-content/wpf-docs/wpf/SfChart/Area.md

 Header can be positioned left or right side of the chart using ['HorizontalHeaderAlignment'](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartBase~HorizontalHeaderAlignment.html# "") property.

-Also we can add more customization for the header as below:
+Also you can add more customization for the header as below:

 {% highlight xaml %}